dharmab/dharmab.github.io/_src/index.md

 ---
 # About

 My name is Dharma Bellamkonda.
-I'm a twentysomething living in Utah.
+I'm a person living in Utah.

 ![](assets/avatar.webp "A portrait of Dharma wearing a boonie hat, pink ear protection and a pink skull face mask."){width=100%}

 ## Professional Life

 I am a software engineer.
-Currently, I'm a Senior Cloud Engineer at [Adobe](https://www.adobe.com).
-I'm a maintainer on the Project Ethos infrastructure, which is the multi-cloud [Kubernetes](https://kubernetes.io) distribution on which a majority of Adobe's services run.
+Currently, I'm a Senior Software Engineer at [Planet Labs](https://www.planet.com), a satellite imaging data company.

-Previously, I was a Linux Engineer at [Maverik](https://www.maverik.com) where I was responsible for and automated the maintenance of the company's Linux systems.
+Previously, I was a Lead Cloud Engineer at [Adobe](https://www.adobe.com).
+Before that, I was a Linux Engineer at [Maverik](https://www.maverik.com).

+I mostly work with Linux and languages like Python, Go and shell.
+Lately, I've developed a specialization in distributed systems and public cloud infrastructure.

 ## Hobbies